Wild horses couldn’t keep us away from the Lily Family Weekend!

 First-time Lily Weekenders Sarah and Paul appreciated spending the weekend “being with others who just get it”, while mum Rachel was full of praise for the event: “It was an amazing weekend to meet families who understand what we are going through.
 We learnt so much and also had some much-needed family time.”

-Lily founder and CEO Liz Curtis reflected on the weekend: “It’s always an eye-opener to see first-hand the challenges our mito families face day-to-day, and the effort they make to attend shows how much this weekend means to them.
+Lily founder and CEO Liz Curtis reflected on the weekend: “It’s always an eye-opener to see first-hand the challenges our mitochondrial disease families face day-to-day, and the effort they make to attend shows how much this weekend means to them.
 And it’s a humbling experience to see everyone come together and to watch those connections grow and blossom into lifelong friendships.”

 Ben Carter, Lily’s Chairman, said: “It was fantastic to see so many first-time families and to hear their incredibly positive feedback on the weekend, many of whom told me it had surpassed all expectations.”

-And it’s clear that our medical partners got just as much out of the event too, as Newcastle’s Dr Sarah Pickett reflects on the participation of mito parents in one of the research focus groups: “The insights shared with us were really useful and will be extremely valuable in planning our future research.
+And it’s clear that our medical partners got just as much out of the event too, as Newcastle’s Dr Sarah Pickett reflects on the participation of mitochondrial disease parents in one of the research focus groups: “The insights shared with us were really useful and will be extremely valuable in planning our future research.
 And it was wonderful to have the opportunity to engage in conversation with lots of different families from different backgrounds – I was overwhelmed by how friendly and keen to talk they all were.”

 Huge thanks go out to everyone who helped make this unique weekend happen, and to all who made the journey to be there.
 The families who are affected by mitochondrial disease are at the centre of our universe – without them we simply wouldn’t be able to do what we do.